Alfred Anderson (veteran): Postwar

 His wife died in 1979 and he moved to Alyth to be near his youngest daughter.

-He was awarded the Légion d'honneur in 1998 as were all First World War veterans who fought on French soil.
-In 2003, when his service as batman to Fergus Bowes-Lyon (who was killed in 1915) came out, Prince Charles went to visit him.
+He was awarded the Légion d'honneur in 1998 along with all First World War combat veterans who fought on French soil.
+In 2003, when his service as batman to Fergus Bowes-Lyon (who was killed in 1915) came out, then-Prince Charles went to visit him.
 Charles is the great-nephew of Fergus Bowes-Lyon.

-Six weeks before his own death he moved to Mundamalla Nursing Home, where he died in November 2005 at the age of 109.
-At his death, he was Scotland's oldest man.
+Six weeks before his own death, he moved to Mundamalla Nursing Home, where he died in November 2005 at the age of 109.
+At the time of his death, he was Scotland's oldest man.
 He died just a few weeks after featuring in the BBC One documentary The Last Tommy, which interviewed some of the last surviving First World War British Army veterans (nicknamed Tommy or Tommy Atkins).

 The widower, who had five children, said he had lost count of his grandchildren and great-grandchildren.
 He was actually survived by four children, ten grandchildren, 18 great-grandchildren, and two great-great-grandchildren.
 A biography (Alfred Anderson: A Life in Three Centuries) was published in 2002, and a bust of him stands on display at the public library in Alyth.